Very ample line bundles on weighted projective spaces and weighted blowups: Introduction

+\begin{remark} The general strategy we use to prove \cref{thm:intro small graded} and to obtain the set $A$ is the following: \begin{itemize} \item enumerate all strictly ordered vectors $\bm w \in \mathbb Z_{\geq1}^n$ with $\max(\bm w) < \upperbound{}$, \item for each such vector $\bm w$, list all the monomials of weighted degree $d_{\bm w}$ and all the monomials of weighted degree $2d_{\bm w}$, \item check one-by-one which monomials of weighted degree $2d_{\bm w}$ are a product of two monomials of weighted degree $d_{\bm w}$. \end{itemize} Directly applying this strategy is hopeless: even if we consider only one vector~$\bm w$, in the extremal case $\bm w := (1, 2, \ldots, 41)$, there are roughly up to $10^{596}$ monomials of weighted-degree $d_{\bm w}$ and roughly up to $10^{608}$ monomials of weighted-degree~$2d_{\bm w}$.
+Instead, we develop a specialised algorithm, given in \cref{app:algorithm}, that uses various clever estimations to reduce the number of monomials to compute for a given vector~$\bm w$.
+We still loop through all the roughly two trillion vectors $\bm w$ one-by-one.
+See \cref{rem:computational} for more remarks on computational complexity and \cref{algo: proof algorithm,algo: proof bubbles algorithm} for the proofs of the algorithm. \end{remark}

-\begin{remark} \Cref{thm:intro small graded} can be used to describe very ample divisors on some known lists of weighted hypersurfaces. \begin{enumerate}[label=\textup{(\alph*)}, ref=\alph*] \item By \cite[Theorem~4.5]{Rei80} and \cite[13.3]{Fle00}, there is a list of 95 families of canonical K3 surfaces that are well-formed quasismooth hypersurfaces in weighted projective spaces over the complex numbers.
-Since the largest weight that appears in the list is~33, it is easy to check from \cref{thm:intro small graded} that $\mathcal O_{\mathbb P(\bm w)}(d_{\bm w})$ is very ample for every vector $\bm w := (w_1, w_2, w_3, w_4)$ in that list.
-Since very ample divisors pull back to very ample divisors under embeddings, $\mathcal O_X(d_{\bm w})$ is very ample also on the K3 surface~$X$.
-Moreover, by \cref{thm:projectively normal}, the global sections of both $\mathcal O_{\mathbb P(\bm w)}(d_{\bm w})$ and $\mathcal O_X(d_{\bm w})$ define projectively normal embeddings. \item Similarly, in \cite[16.6]{Fle00} there is a list of 95 families of quasismooth terminal Fano varieties $X$ of dimension 3 that are well-formed quasismooth hypersurfaces in weighted projective spaces over the complex numbers with anticanonical class $\mathcal O_X(1)$ that are not linear cones.
-Its completeness was conjectured in \cite[15.2]{Fle00} and proved in \cite[Theorem~6.1]{CCC11}, see \cite[Theorem~2.11]{Oka23} for an alternative proof.
-For all weight vectors~$\bm w$, the line bundles $\mathcal O_{\mathbb P(\bm w)}(d_{\bm w})$ and $\mathcal O_X(d_{\bm w})$ are very ample and their global sections define projectively normal embeddings. \end{enumerate} \end{remark}
+\begin{remark} \Cref{thm:intro small graded} can be used to describe very ample divisors on some known lists of weighted hypersurfaces. \begin{enumerate}[label=\textup{(\alph*)}, ref=\alph*] \item By \cite[Theorem~4.5]{Rei80} and \cite[13.3]{IF00}, there is a list of 95 families of canonical K3 surfaces that are well-formed quasismooth hypersurfaces in weighted projective spaces over the complex numbers.
+Since the largest weight that appears in the list is~33, it is easy to check using \cref{thm:intro small graded} that $\mathcal O_{\mathbb P_{\mathbb{C}}(\bm w)}(d_{\bm w})$ is very ample for every vector $\bm w := (w_1, w_2, w_3, w_4)$ in that list.
+Moreover, by \cref{rem:generation implies}\labelcref{itm:normal domain}, the global sections of $\mathcal O_{\mathbb P_{\mathbb{C}}(\bm w)}(d_{\bm w})$ define a projectively normal embedding. \item Similarly, in \cite[16.6]{IF00} there is a list of 95 families of quasismooth terminal Fano varieties $X$ of dimension 3 that are well-formed quasismooth hypersurfaces in weighted projective spaces over the complex numbers with anticanonical class $\mathcal O_X(1)$ that are not linear cones.
+Its completeness was conjectured in \cite[15.2]{IF00} and proved in \cite[Theorem~6.1]{CCC11}, see \cite[Theorem~2.11]{Oka23} for an alternative proof.
+By \cref{rem:generation implies}\labelcref{itm:normal domain}, for all the weight vectors~$\bm w$, the line bundle $\mathcal O_{\mathbb P_{\mathbb{C}}(\bm w)}(d_{\bm w})$ is very ample and their global sections define projectively normal embeddings. \end{enumerate} \end{remark}